-An intimate relationship is not necessarily limited to a sexual one and ensures that both heterosexual and same-sex couples who do not live together and do not have children together but have been involved in a relationship for some time to apply for an injunctive order.
+An intimate relationship is not necessarily a sexual one and ensures that both heterosexual and same-sex couples who do not live together and do not have children together but have been involved in a relationship for some time to apply for an injunctive order.

 If you do not fall within the definition of an associated person for the purpose of the Family Law Act but you are being continually harassed, threatened, pestered or stalked after a relationship has ended, you can also apply for a civil injunction under the Protection from Harassment Act 1997.

 If an individual is in immediate danger then an application can be made to the court on the same day without the need of the abuser being present.
-This form of application is called an ex parte or “without notice” application.
+This form of application is called an ex parte or ‘without notice’ application.

-If an individual has been granted an ex parte notice then they will have to return to court for a full hearing once the abuser has been served with the notice.
+If an individual has been granted an ex parte notice they will have to return to court for a full hearing once the abuser has been served with the notice.

 Injunctions are commonly for a specified period of time, for example 12 months.
 They can also be renewed or they can be made “until further notice”.

-Extension of the orders
+Extending the orders